 First Amendment Rights

 When answering the First Amendment question on the application, please keep in mind First Amendment rights include freedom of speech, the press, religion, and assembly.

 When a completed application for permission to use the amphitheater is received, along with the required non-refundable application fee, a decision will be made to allow or deny special usage based on appropriateness, availability, timeliness, size of crowd, etc. If the use is to be permitted, a Special Use Permit outlining conditions governing the special usage, payment of the balance of the fee, and insurance and bonding requirements will be completed and sent to the requester.
 If the request is to be denied, a letter explaining the denial will be sent to the requester.

 The permittee must sign and return the permit for the Superintendent's signature.

 After the Superintendent signs the permit, the completed permit will be forwarded to the permittee along with a letter outlining how to proceed with the planning and execution of their special activity.

-As of August, 2014, Carvers’ Marketplace and the Carvers’ Marketplace Patio will not be able to make reservations or requests for private dinners or receptions starting at the beginning of Memorial Day weekend through Labor Day weekend.
+As of August, 2014, Carvers’ Marketplace and the Carvers’ Marketplace Patio will not be able to make reservations or requests for private dinners or receptions starting the Friday before Memorial Day weekend through September 30.
 Any requests outside that time frame can request a Special Use Permit, but during those times we cannot grant any special requests.